-- 1. The oxygen flow rate to a nasal cannula should not exceed:
+- 1. The oxygen flow rate to a nasal cannula should not exceed how many liters per minute?

 - a.
 1 LPM.

 - b.
 3 LPM.

 - c.
 5 LPM.

 - d.
 7 LPM.

 When you must guess at a correct number to questions of this type, you are likely to increase your chance of selecting the correct answer if you eliminate the lowest and highest numbers and select from the other options.
 The correct answer is option c.